 Truck Driving Schools in New Hampshire (NH)

-There are a few choices for truck driving schools in New Hampshire and Berlin remains a popular location.
+There are a few choices for truck driving schools in New Hampshire, and Berlin remains a popular location.
+Multiple campuses of White Mountains Community College as well as Lakes Region Community College have truck driving programs.
 New Hampshire truck driving schools may provide you with the training necessary to earn your commercial driver's license (CDL).
 To obtain a CDL in New Hampshire, candidates must be at least 18 years old (21 years old for interstate commerce), pass a vision exam and have a current medical certificate.
-CDL applicants must then pass a written knowledge exam and a three part skills test, which includes a pre-trip vehicle inspection, a basic control test, and an on-road driving exam.
+CDL applicants must then pass a written knowledge exam and a three-part skills test, which includes a pre-trip vehicle inspection, a basic control test, and an on-road driving exam.
 Additional qualifications may be needed depending on the type of vehicle you wish to drive and/or the type of material to be transported.
 For example, additional knowledge exams are needed to drive a truck with a tanker, air brakes or double/triple trailers or to transport passengers or hazardous materials.
 A truck driving school in New Hampshire will prepare you to pass these examinations.
+Upon earning your CDL, you may find employment with one of the state's trucking companies, such as Mercer Transportation Company and Ross Express.

 Browse the featured New Hampshire truck driving schools below to find a trucking school near you.